mz0121coder/100-days-of-code/README.md

 ### Day 63: May 12th, 2023.

-Today's Progress: - Repitition of this week's concepts in the Friday hackathon, where my group & I built the backend for a recipes app.
+Today's Progress: - Reinforcement of this week's concepts in the Friday hackathon, where my group & I built the backend for a recipes app.

 These were the main objectives, which we mostly managed to complete: